 Assessment: Major Win.

 The hubby had to go out looking at cars with Mr. D so I took Miss Sunshine to her soccer game.
-The town is about an hour and 45 minute drive from us and the game was in the middle of the afternoon.
+The town is about an hour and 45-minute drive from us and the game was in the middle of the afternoon.
 It was raining on the drive there.
 It started raining again during the last 25-30 minutes of the game.
 While I was lucky to be under an umbrella, wearing my Hunter rain boots, and covered with an afghan throw (since it was about 45°F), Miss Sunshine was playing in the pouring rain.
 They beat the other team 10-0 and finished their season in first place in their league.

 To warm our insides, we stopped at Starbucks on the drive out of that town.
 Miss Sunshine got Hot Chocolate and I opted for a Pumpkin Spice Latte.
 We both ordered them “No Whip Cream”.
 We could see that hers did have it and had them scoop it out.
 I could not tell if mine had melted or if it had been made correctly.
-We order them “No whip cream” because the whip cream causes a tickle in the throat and (at least for me) that tickle creates heart flutters.
+We order them “No whipped cream” because the whipped cream causes a tickle in the throat and (at least for me) that tickle creates heart flutters.
 I still don’t know if there was whip cream in it or if something else in the pumpkin spice (I don’t drink fancy coffee often) triggered it, but I had an issue with the drink.

-The last thing I wanted to do after driving 2 more hours in the rain and feeling off was make a giant recipe.
+The last thing I wanted to do after driving 2 more hours in the rain and feeling off was to make a giant recipe.
 I followed the recipe on the fritters, except that I fried them in avocado oil.
 I had leftover cilantro and I love cilantro so I used that instead of parsley in the aioli.

 The hubby and I ate them for dinner.
 In the future I would use them as an appetizer or a side, which was my original intention… but, you know….tired.
 He didn’t love the aioli.
 It wasn’t anything about the recipe.
 I just don’t think he would love aioli unless it was used on shrimp or something similar.
-I’m often not a fan of mayonnaise based dips.
-I did like the dip, but would have liked multiple dip choices for the fritters.
+I’m often not a fan of mayonnaise-based dips.
+I did like the dip but would have liked multiple dip choices for the fritters.

 Assessment: Try again and with differing dips.